voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String[1]`

-String.
 Sets the ensure parameter of the mount.

 Default value: `'mounted'`